James Provan

-James Lyal Clark Provan (born 19 December 1936) is a British farmer, businessman and politician who served four terms as a Member of the European Parliament.
+James Lyal Clark Provan (born 19 December 1936) is a British farmer, businessman and politician who served four terms as a Member of the European Parliament (MEP).
 A member of the Conservative Party, he specialised in agriculture, and became a critic of the development of the European Union and especially of the European Commission.

 Family and education

 Provan was born in Scotland and attended Ardvreck School in Crieff before going to Oundle School, a public school in Northamptonshire.
 Rather than pursue an academic career he went on to the Royal Agricultural College in Cirencester.
 In 1960 he married Roweena Lewis; they have a daughter and twin sons.

 Perthshire

 In 1965 Provan became area President of Perthshire for the National Farmers Union of Scotland, a position which he also held in 1971.
 He was an active member of the Conservative Party in Perth and East Perthshire, being Treasurer of the local association from 1975 to 1977.
 He was a member of the Lord Lieutenant's Queen's Jubilee Appeal Committee in 1977.